lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/docs/sprintbacklog/sprint1.md

 | Friday | Sprint retrospective — what went well | Sprint retrospective — what to improve | Sprint retrospective — what to improve | Sprint 2 planning — review backlog and assign stories | Sprint 2 planning — review backlog and assign stories |

 **Week 2 hours per developer: 10h | Team total: 50h**

 ---

+## Sprint 2 — "Community"
+**Sprint Goal:** Allow users to comment on posts, edit their profile and find content more precisely with advanced filters.

+---
 ## Sprint Goal